 - Respect for Fellow Students: It is the policy of South Plains College to offer all educational and employment opportunities without regard to race, color, national origin, religion, gender, disability or age.
 All students will maintain respect for fellow classmates' personal beliefs, values, morals and life situations.
 In short, "Bigotry will not be tolerated."
-(Student Guide) - Electronic Devices: Cell phones must be silenced and put away while in the classroom.
-Devices used for note-taking are permitted, but should be used responsibly and must not create distractions for you or others.
-Headphones will not be allowed during class. - Tardiness: Please do your best to manage your time well and be on time to class.
-If you are tardy, please enter the room quietly and take a seat as close to the door as you can get.
-Being late to class is disruptive to your fellow classmates.
-Being late to class is disruptive to your fellow classmates and is therefore subject to the same consequences listed in the Disruptive Behavior policy. - Disruptive Behavior: Do your best to be respectful of others and their right to learn in a peaceful environment in all aspects of classroom behavior.
-Disruptive behavior includes, but is not limited to creating distractions, talking out of turn, talking with classmates during lecture, wandering in and out of class, chronically showing up late, chronically leaving early, or improper use of technology.
+(Student Guide) - Disruptive Behavior: Do your best to be respectful of others and their right to learn in a peaceful environment.
 "Failure to comply with lawful directions of a classroom teacher relative to maintaining good order is considered misconduct on the part of the student.
 Repeated violations of disrupting a class will result in the student being dropped from the course."
-(See Student Guide) - Attendance & Administrative Drop Policy: Attendance will be taken during each class meeting.
-Students will be responsible for material presented and discussed in class.
-Due to South Plains College attendance policies, any student who fails to attend 5 classes during the semester or fails to attempt a minimum of two major grades may be dropped from the course with an 'X' or 'F.' - Academic Integrity: See College Catalog "Offering the work of another as one's own, without proper acknowledgement, is plagiarism..."
+(See Student Guide) - O Be a Respectful Classmate: Avoid creating distractions, talking out of turn, talking with classmates during lecture (or socializing in the chat), wandering in and out of class, chronically showing up late, chronically leaving early, or improper use of technology, such as phones.
+These behaviors are disruptive to your fellow classmates and are therefore subject to the same consequences listed in the Disruptive Behavior policy above. - o Don't Misuse Electronic Devices: Phones must be silenced and put away during in-person attendance.
+Devices used for note-taking are permitted, but should be used responsibly and must not create distractions for you or others. - On't be Late to Class: Do your best to manage your time well and be on time to class.
+If you are tardy, please enter as quietly as possible and take a seat as close to the door as you can get.
+Being late to class is disruptive to your fellow classmates and is therefore subject to the same consequences listed in the Disruptive Behavior policy above. - Attendance & Administrative Drop Policy: It is in your best interest to attend all class meetings when possible.
+Attendance for all students will be taken based on coursework completion (i.e., projects, exams, quizzes).
+Neither being present in nor logging into Blackboard will constitute attendance.
+A student who does not complete a minimum of one piece of coursework by the 12th class day may be dropped from the course for nonattendance.
+A student who fails to submit 5 or more coursework items by the appropriate deadlines may be dropped with a grade of 'X' for the course.
+Although I will take attendance each class meeting, you are never required to be present in class. - Academic Integrity: See College Catalog "Offering the work of another as one's own, without proper acknowledgement, is plagiarism..."
 For further information and examples please see www.plagiarism.org.
 Handing in work that was submitted for completion of another course will not be permitted.
-Students found guilty of such academic dishonesty in any form will receive a zero the work in question and will be dropped from the course with an 'F' should a second offense occur.
+Students found guilty of such academic dishonesty in any form will receive a zero on the work in question and will be dropped from the course with an 'F' should a second offense occur. - Late work: Late work is not accepted for full credit in this course.
+However: - On a case-by-case basis, Reading Quizzes and Assignments may be submitted late for a maximum half credit.
+You will need approval from your instructor and may need to provide documentation.

-• Late work: Late work is not accepted in this course.
-No exceptions.
+Grading Policy and Method of Evaluation:

-Grading Policy & Method of Evaluation: It is possible to earn up to 600 points in this course, as follows:
+It is possible to earn up to 600 points in this course, as follows: